Find a Lender-Approved Local Conveyancer in Portsmouth

 • Gurney-champion & Co, Champion House, 104 Victoria Road North, Southsea, Portsmouth, Hampshire, PO5 1QE

-Domestic Licensed Conveyancers in Portsmouth regulated by the CLC
+Commercial Conveyancing solicitors in Portsmouth regulated by the SRA

 Planning law solicitors in Portsmouth regulated by the Solicitors Regulation Authority

-The list below is a non-comprehensive list of solicitors in Portsmouth practicing in planning law.
-This should include advice on applications about listed buildings and conservation areas
+The firms listed below are a non-comprehensive list of solicitors in Portsmouth practicing in planning law.
+The solicitors can give expert legal advice on all aspects of planning, including planning applications and appeals

 • Saulet Townsend Limited, Froddington House, Cumberland Business Centre, Northumberland Road, Southsea, Hampshire, PO5 1DS